Parliamentary.ai

 Groups Affected

-• Consumers: Benefit from greater transparency and protection against inflated prices and unfair practices.
+• Consumers: Will benefit from greater transparency and protection against inflated prices and unfair practices.

-• Event Organizers: Are restricted in their ability to cancel tickets or blacklist sellers, unless specific terms are in place.
+• Event Organisers: Are restricted in their ability to cancel tickets or blacklist resellers.

 Full Text